flutter/devtools/docs/logging.md

 ```

-Once http logging is enabled, you should see http calls logged to the logging view.
+Once http logging is enabled, you should see http calls (those that ultimately go through
+`dart:io`'s `HttpClient` class) logged to the logging view.

 ## Clear logs